FAQs

 - Reducing improper waste disposal in public spaces, contributing to cleaner cities and lowering operational costs for municipalities

-- Reducing the amount of single-use PET, steel, and aluminium beverage containers sent to landfill
+- Reducing the amount of single-use plastic, steel, and aluminium beverage containers sent to landfill

 - Strengthening the capacity of national recyclers, reducing external dependency and reinforcing the circular economy